openjs-foundation/cross-project-council/NEW_PROJECT_APPLICATION.md

 - optionally, the full list of vendored dependencies contained in the source tree, including license information.
 A full audit of all vendored dependencies will be required before your project can officially join the foundation, but this can be done later with foundation support.

-## Governance Structure

-* Is there a leadership team?
-* Who are the members of the leadership team?
-* How are members of the leadership team nominated?
-* How are individuals outside of leadership given commit access?
-* Please share links to all existing documentation e.g. GOVERNANCE.md / CONTRIBUTING.md

-## Desired Initial Project Phase

-Please refer to [Section III, Stages - Definitions & Expectations](https://github.com/openjs-foundation/cross-project-council/blob/master/PROJECT_PROGRESSION.md#iii-stages---definitions--expectations) of PROJECT_PROGRESSION.md.

-At Large / Growth / Impact

-## Official Communication Channels

-List current channels e.g.: Slack / IRC / Mailing lists

-## Project Website

-Include link

-## Social Media Accounts

-Links to social media accounts

 ## Existing Financial Sponsorship